Justsenger/ExHyperV/README.md

 > [!NOTE]
 > The ability of the virtual machine to access the host physical graphics card via GPU-PV technology.

-GPU-PV is a paravirtualization technology that allows multiple virtual machines to share the computing power of a physical GPU without PCIe passthrough.
+GPU-PV is a paravirtualization technology that allows multiple virtual machines to share the computing power of a physical GPU without PCIe Passthrough.
 GPU-PV is still evolving; the newer the WDDM version, the more complete the functions.
 The host and VM should use the latest system versions as much as possible.

 · The monitoring interface allows viewing the graphics engine utilization of all GPU-PV partitions on that VM, including four common engines: 3D Rendering, Copy, Video Encode, and Video Decode.

 · Currently, Hyper-V cannot effectively limit the GPU resources used by each virtual machine.
 Parameters in `Set-VMGpuPartitionAdapter` do not take effect ([Relevant discussion](https://github.com/jamesstringerparsec/Easy-GPU-PV/issues/298)).
 Therefore, this tool does not currently provide resource allocation functions.

-· although virtual devices created by GPU-PV can call the physical GPU, they do not fully inherit its hardware characteristics and driver details.
+· Although virtual devices created by GPU-PV can call the physical GPU, they do not fully inherit its hardware characteristics and driver details.
 Certain software/games relying on specific hardware IDs or driver signatures may not run.

 #### System Requirements